joshuadavidnelson/disable-blog/readme.txt

 Free your WordPress site from posts!
 Maintain a static website, a blog-less WordPress.

-Disable Blog is a comprehensive plugin for to disable blogging functionality on your site.
+Disable Blog is a comprehensive plugin to disable the built-in blogging functionality on your site.
 You'll be free to use pages and custom post types without the burden of a blog.

-The blog is "disabled" mostly by hiding blog-related admin pages/settings and redirecting urls on both the front-end and admin portions of your site.
+The blog is "disabled" mostly by removing the core 'post' type, hiding blog-related admin pages/settings, and redirecting urls on both the public and admin portions of your site.
 Specifically does the following:

 - Turns the `post` type into a non-public content type, with support for zero post type features.
 Any attempts to edit or view posts within the admin screen will be met with a WordPress error page or be redirect to the homepage.